google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-<strong>Note:</strong> Recent changes to Firebase Cloud Messaging let developers avoid creating a Firebase account if the VAPID protocol is used.
+Note: Recent changes to Firebase Cloud Messaging let developers avoid creating a Firebase account if the VAPID protocol is used.
 See the <a href="#vapid">section on VAPID</a> for more information.